ObjectPlayer/ethernaut-ctf/README.md

 ### Shop Challenge Summary

 The Shop challenge requires buying an item for less than the asking price.
 The vulnerability lies in the `buy()` function calling `_buyer.price()` twice - once to check if the price is acceptable and once to set the final price.
 Between these calls, the `isSold` state changes.
 Our exploit implements a `view` function that reads the Shop's `isSold` state and returns different values accordingly: returning 100 on the first call to pass the check, and returning 1 on the second call to buy cheap.
 This challenge teaches that view functions can have state-dependent behavior by reading external contract state, and emphasizes the importance of caching external call results.

+### DEX Challenge Summary

+The DEX challenge requires draining the tokens from the Dex using price manuplation as the pric formulla is unaccurate.
+The DEX uses a simple linear pricing formula without any constant, making it vulnerable to price manipulation.

 ## Other Useful Commands